BU-Spark/se-diva-docs-frontend/README.md

 # Black Women M.D.
 Network Frontend

 The Black Women M.D.
 Network (BWMDN) Frontend is based on a React Typescript Framework.
 React is a modern web developmenet framework used to create the design and functionality of websites such as BWMDN.
-Our project takes advantage of several react libraries.
+Our project takes advantage of several libraries made for React which need to be installed for our website to function properly.

 ## Table of Contents